Seared, Rare Yellowfin Tuna on a Rice Cracker with Sesame Seaweed and “Hot” Wasabi Sauce

 1/2 cup diced fresh tomatoes

 Take the rockfish fillets and rub them with olive oil.
 Sprinkle both sides of the fish fillets with about half of the Montreal seasoning.
 In a preheated 350-degree oven, place the rockfish fillets in a baking sheet lined with foil.
 Cook for about 12 minutes, depending on the thickness of the filet.
 When the filet becomes completely white through the sides, it is ready.
 Please do not overcook this wonderful fish.

 In a separate, raised-side skillet, place the solid vegetable shortening on a medium heat until melted and hot.

 I guess I have made it clear how much respect I have for the beloved “Flash-Fried Oyster.”
 When the shortening is very hot, not smoking, but hot to a crackle if water is sprinkled in the pan, place the breaded oyster by hand in the hot oil as quickly as possible.
 As they begin to brown, turn the oysters over to crisp on both sides.
-When the oysters are finishing frying, place on a paper lined pate and sprinkle with salt and ground black pepper.
+When the oysters are finished frying, place on a paper-lined plate and sprinkle with salt and ground black pepper.

 Now it is time to “Plate Up”.
 First on the dinner plate, place about two or three ounces of sweet cream and herb sauce.
 Next, take the baked piece of fresh rockfish fillet and place over the sweet cream.
 Arrange four fried oysters around the rockfish fillet and top with the fresh tomato and spring onion.
 A suitable accompaniment for this dish may be a variety of grilled vegetables; asparagus comes to mind first and I would not serve a starch with this dish.